rickijen/azureiotoperations-elastel-zephyr/README.md

 ## Verify MQTT from IIoT Gateway to AIO MQTT broker

-1. Use your favorite MQTT client, or download [MQTTX: Your All-in-one MQTT Client Toolbox](https://mqttx.app/)
+1. Install your favorite MQTT client, or download [MQTTX: Your All-in-one MQTT Client Toolbox](https://mqttx.app/)

-2. Use the same set of server and client certificate to connect and subscribe to the topic sensors on AIO MQTT broker to confirm messages are delivered from EG324 to AIO:
+2. Use the same set of server and client certificates to connect and subscribe to the topic sensors on AIO MQTT broker to confirm messages are delivered from EG324 to AIO.

    ![s](https://github.com/rickijen/azureiotoperations-elastel-zephyr/blob/main/artifacts/media/mqttx.png?raw=true)